 The YMCA works hard to ensure no one is turned away because of their inability to pay.
-Donations from individuals, service groups and businesses help families or individuals help those whose financial circumstances would prevent them from participating in YMCA programs.
-If you would like information on financial assistance, please ask our Membership staff.
+Donations from individuals, service groups, and businesses help families or individuals help those whose financial circumstances would prevent them from participating in YMCA programs.
+If you would like information on financial assistance with our Health, Fitness, and Aquatics, please ask our Membership staff.